Enjoy browsing, but unless otherwise noted, these houses are private property and closed to the public -- so don't go tromping around uninvited!

 The firm was featured in the New York Times, Architectural Record, Good Housekeeping, and Southern Architect among many other publications.
 As of 2021, houses designed by several of Loewenstein's protégés located in the South Benrow Road area of Greensboro are being considered for inclusion on the National Register of Historic Places.
 Spectrum News covered the effort in this December 2020 video.

-NCModernistNCModernist Highlights from the Greensboro Zoning Commission's initial 2009 discussion on Loewenstein's 1958 Commencement House.
-See their vote, below.
+Highlights from the Greensboro Zoning Commission's fall 2009 discussion on Loewenstein's 1958 Commencement House.

 1936 - The Vernon Fox House, west side of South Ridge Road between Clavey and Deerfield, Highland Park IL.
 Designed while working for Newhouse Bernham.
 Featured in the Chicago Tribune, 9/13/1936.